Is Dementia a disability?

 Living with Dementia can be devastating.
 It can make people unable to perform their daily core activities.
 The long-term loss of quality of life is challenging to handle when living with a disability.
-The fact is, many people who have Dementia are unable to work, and this makes it even more overwhelming to manage and live with a severe medical condition.
+Many people who have Dementia are unable to work, which makes it even more overwhelming to manage and live with a severe medical condition.

 These issues can be- trouble with remembering new information, significant changes in mood, change in personality, disorientation, and difficulty interacting with others.
 Advanced stages often leave a person unable to recognize loved ones, complete basic hygiene tasks, or recall information about their past.
 Disability for dementia is issued depending on various different factors.
 SSA verifies all aspects of an applicant’s medical and work history before making a determination about disability benefits.